knarfeh/tdesktop/README.md

 ## **My Modification**

-* Hardcode PinnedDialogsCountMax to 50
+* Hardcode the value of PinnedDialogsCountMax as 50

 ---